FREQUENTLY ASKED QUESTIONS

 During the CLDs, you will gain knowledge and build skills in support of the four pillars of community leadership, which you'll immediately put to work in your Community Action Project.

-WHAT IS THE 'MY LEADERSHIP DEVELOPMENT' ONLINE VIRTUAL CLASSROOM
+WHAT IS THE ONLINE VIRTUAL CLASSROOM

 Leading up to the start of the program, you will be given access to an online virtual classroom.
 This virtual classroom is your online gateway to resources, agendas, pre- and post-CLD assignments, group discussion forums, videos, webinars and online collaboration tools that will enrich your learning journey.